 The Phases of Recovering from Rape Trauma

 One of the myths of rape is that after a certain period of time, the victim must be "over it."
-This is rarely the case, but if a long time has passed since the assault, she may not be able to connect current issues with the past trauma suffered.
+This is rarely the case, but if a long time has passed since the assault, one may not be able to connect current issues with the past trauma suffered.
 There are several phases of trauma based on the time frame since the assault:

 - The Acute Phase.

 - The Acute phase begins during the attack and lasts several days to several weeks, and while the symptoms experienced during this phase are to be expected, it doesn't make them any less frightening and difficult.
-The victim may feel as if she can't erase the memory of the assault, have nightmares, or feel edgy all the time.
+The victim may feel as if they can't erase the memory of the assault, have nightmares, or feel edgy all the time.

 - The Reorganization Phase.

 - Longer-term reactions following sexual assault can include depression, anger, shame, and guilt, social and sexual problems.
-Severe symptoms may signal Rape-related Posttraumatic Stress Disorder.
+Severe symptoms may signal rape-related post-traumatic stress disorder.

 - The goal at this stage is to move from victim to survivor in an effort to regain control over one's life.
-It is typically at this stage that the woman may consider returning to work or changing careers, considering long-term therapy, self-defense courses and strategizing about having more contact with family.
+It is typically at this stage that the person may consider returning to work or changing careers, considering long-term therapy, self-defense courses and strategizing about having more contact with family.

 - The Emotional Impact

 - While the absence of physical injuries is obviously preferable, the fact remains that there are emotional injuries that others cannot see.
 There are those who believe that the lack of physical injuries after a rape means that the victim was willing.
 This is another myth.
-Every victim does the best she can at the time, and those actions should not be questioned after the fact.
-The assumptions of others shouldn't be a barrier to recovery; it's best for the victim to be surrounded by those who will believe her and provide the compassion and empathy needed at this traumatic time.
+Every victim does the best they can at the time, and those actions should not be questioned after the fact.
+The assumptions of others shouldn't be a barrier to recovery; it's best for the victim to be surrounded by those who will believe them and provide the compassion and empathy needed at this traumatic time.

-- The woman's partner has experienced the trauma as well.
+- The victim's partner has experienced the trauma as well.
 Of course, the primary concern is the sexual assault victim; however, it's important to recognize that the spouse or significant other may be overwhelmed by what has happened, and having confusing feelings such as guilt, rage, and helplessness.

 - Many partners feel the need to do something and take action, and this is the time that the victim of a traumatic crime can expect to be comforted with unconditional love and support.